diy/wizardry/README.md

 ### Installation

 Before installing the module, you will need either [GraphicsMagick](http://www.graphicsmagick.org/download.html) or [ImageMagick](http://www.imagemagick.org/script/binary-releases.php) installed.
-If you use homebrew, it can be even simpler, with either just `brew install grapicsmagick` or `brew install imagemagick`.
+If you use homebrew, it can be even simpler, with either just `brew install graphicsmagick` or `brew install imagemagick`.
 After one of them is installed, run:

 ```bash
 npm install wizardry